Architecture

 • In addition to base authorization dependencies, OAuth2 also requires aioauth-client library.

-• In addition if you would like to disable authorization for local access (recommended way in order to run the application itself with reporting support), the requests-unixsocket library is required.
+• In addition if you would like to disable authorization for local access (recommended way in order to run the application itself with reporting support), the requests-unixsocket2 library is required.

 Middlewares

-Service provides some custom middlewares, e.g. logging every exception (except for user ones) and user authorization.
+Service provides some custom middlewares, e.g. logging every exception (except for user ones), user authorization and request tracing via X-Request-ID header.

 HEAD and OPTIONS requests